StasTODD/telegram-bot/README.md

 ❔ Migrate hello-message from strings to buttons.

-❔ Migrate static to dynamic image in reply-message.
+❔ Migrate static to dynamic image in reply-messages.